yyrliu/nomad-distro-dev/README.md

+Start by forking main repository (/fair_nfdi/dev_distro) that will house all your plugins.

 # NOMAD Dev Distribution

 Below are instructions for how to create a dev env for developing NOMAD and nomad plugins.